SquareSpheres/OsloBikeClient/README.md

-# OsloBikeClient
+# OsloBikeWebService

-Simple client connecting to https://oslobysykkel.no/api/v1 and fetching station information and station availability.
+A simple REST Web Service using [OsloBikeCLient](https://github.com/SquareSpheres/OsloBikeClient) to fetch information from https://oslobysykkel.no/api/v1.
+The webservice supplies the same information as [OsloBikeCLient](https://github.com/SquareSpheres/OsloBikeClient) only as a web service instead of a local app.

 ## Delivery

-For the delivery we were asked to show a list of stations, available locks, and bikes.
-The class ListAvailableBikesAndLocks only prints station name, available locks, and available bikes.
-The other properties are ignored for the purpose of the delivery.

-NOTE : The client is written so that it contains ALL the information supplied by the oslobysykkel API.

-Assumed workload 1-2 hours
+For the delivery we were asked to create an application that exposes a REST-based endpoint that displays data from [OsloBikeCLient](https://github.com/SquareSpheres/OsloBikeClient).
+We were also asked to write tests for [OsloBikeCLient](https://github.com/SquareSpheres/OsloBikeClient)

 ## Usage

+1.

-`java -jar .\OsloBikes.jar "Client ID"`
+`java -jar .\OsloBikesWebService.jar --osloApiId="Client ID"`

+where the client-id is for https://oslobysykkel.no/api/v1

 alternatively you can package the code yourself using maven